-During National Volunteer Week, April 19-25, the BC SPCA salutes the amazing individuals whose talents and skills have transformed the lives of British Columbia’s most vulnerable and at-risk animals.
+During National Volunteer Week, April 24-30, the BC SPCA is celebrating the nearly 4,000 talented, compassionate and dedicated individuals who have transformed the lives of British Columbia’s most vulnerable and at-risk animals.

 Please watch this video that highlights the value of our volunteers.